-- means all locations where business or social activities of the Town of Halton Hills are conducted: - means all locations where business and/or social activities of the Town are conducted, including Town offices, premises and property (including company owned vehicles and personal vehicles when the vehicle is being used for town business) and any other site (including business travel) on which staff and citizen appointees are performing duties pursuant to their employment with or engagement by the Town. - includes the employee's home when unwelcome from co-workers are received there; and - includes the employee's home when unwelcome from other persons, acquainted as a result of work related contact, are received there.
+- means all locations where business and/or social activities of the Town are conducted, including Town offices, premises and property (including company owned vehicles and personal vehicles when the vehicle is being used for town business) and any other site (including business travel) on which staff and citizen appointees are performing duties pursuant to their employment with or engagement by the Town. - includes the employee's home when unwelcome contact from coworkers are received there; and - includes the employee's home when unwelcome contact from other persons, acquainted as a result of work related contact, are received there.